tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 @div[text-left]

+Asset reissuance token(s) must be generated together with initial asset issuance.
 The asset owner can reveal the blinding factor $ r $ for the reissuance capability along with the original asset entropy $ E $.

 <div class="LineHeight100per"> <br></div>